 The grasp of the 8.2m Very Large Telescope (VLT) combined with the large multiplex and wavelength coverage of MOONS extending into the near-IR will provide the observational power necessary to study galaxy formation and evolution over the entire history of the Universe, from our Milky Way, through the redshift desert and up to the epoch of re-ionization at z~8-9.
 At the same time, the high spectral resolution mode will allow astronomers to study chemical abundances of stars in our Galaxy, in particular in the highly obscured regions of the Bulge, and provide the necessary follow-up of the Gaia mission.
 Such characteristics and versatility make MOONS the long-awaited workhorse near-IR MOS for the VLT, which will perfectly complement optical spectroscopy performed by FLAMES and VIMOS.

-IASF-Milano is involved in the scientific group, within which it carries out the trade-off studies for the different GTO survey strategies and participates to the science working groups focused on Early type galaxies, on star forming agalxies and on the high redshift Universe.
-On the instrumental site it leads the development of the Fiber Allocation Optimization Software
+Within the scientific scientific group, we carriy out the trade-off studies for the different GTO survey strategies (A. Gargiulo) and participate to the science working groups focused on Early type galaxies, on star forming galaxies and on the high redshift Universe (A. Gargiulo and B.Garilli).
+We also participate to the development and testing of the redshift automatic measurement code (S. Bisogni, P. Franzetti, B. Garilli, G. Vietri) and to the definition and implementation of the GTO data Quality Control checks (S. Bisogni, G. Vietri)

 For more information, consult the offical MOONS web site